rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscMutationDownload.md

 - There is a single argument of type DownloadAuditLogCsvAsyncInput.
 - Returns AsyncDownloadReply.
+### cdmtprconfigurationasync
+Download CDM two-person rule (TPR) configuration report for all Rubrik clusters connected to this RSC account.

+- The cdmtprconfigurationasync subcommand takes no arguments.
+- Returns DownloadCdmTprConfigAsyncReply.
 ### exchangesnapshot
 Download exchange database snapshot from archive